Superman II: Critical response

+Variety noted that despite is production issues it had "finally emerged as a solid, classy, cannily constructed piece of entertainment".
+They felt that there was "little in the way of any director's personal stamp on the sequel, though Lester has done a bravura job of melding grandiose action with a core of heart-tickling romance and an ample overlay of tongue-in-cheek humor.
+Whether he or the script bears primary blame for some of the campier low-comedy excesses that the original managed to avoid is an open question".
 Roger Ebert of the Chicago Sun-Times, who gave the original film very high acclaim, also praised Superman II, giving it four out of four stars.
 He wrote in his review, "This movie's most intriguing insight is that Superman's disguise as Clark Kent isn't a matter of looks as much as of mental attitude: Clark is disguised not by his glasses but by his ordinariness.
 Beneath his meek exterior, of course, is concealed a superhero.
 And, the movie subtly hints, isn't that the case with us all?"
 Gene Siskel of the Chicago Tribune awarded three-and-a-half out of four stars and declared it "better than the original."
 Sheila Benson of the Los Angeles Times called it "the most interesting 'Superman' yet," adding, "This film's fun comes from character, dialogue and performance, not effects.
 There are, of course, enough effects to fill a dozen Saturday matinee serials but they aren't necessarily the film's deliciousness."

 Janet Maslin, reviewing for The New York Times, wrote that "Superman II is a marvelous toy.
 It's funny, it's full of tricks and it manages to be royally entertaining, which is really all it aims for."
 She also praised the performances of Reeve and Hackman and found the directing style between Donner and Lester to be indistinguishable.
 Similarly, David Denby, reviewing for the New York magazine, praised the film's light approach and Hackman's performance.
-Christopher John, reviewing the film in Ares Magazine, commented that "Superman II falls into the category of sequels containing such films as Jaws II – highly absorbing and entertaining, yet better films only if you never saw the original."
+Christopher John, reviewing the film in Ares Magazine, commented that "Superman II falls into the category of sequels containing such films as Jaws 2 - highly absorbing and entertaining, yet better films only if you never saw the original."

+C. J. Henderson reviewed Superman II for Pegasus magazine and stated that "Superman II was a booming box office smash but only with the kids.
+The adults who were pleased to see their childhood hero so well-treated in the first movie were sorely disappointed by the second."